 A student may request to enter a course provided he/she has parent/guardian approval and the course has an available seat.
-With the exception of level changes, students may enter any new course up until the 10th day.
+With the exception of level changes, students may enter any new course up until the 5th day for a semester class and the 10th day for a full year course.
 Students will be responsible for making up all missed work in the new course.